-Once the sample has been dried, it will be processed and divided into four subsamples that will be stored in four amber glass jars.
-The purpose of the four jars is to provide redundancy, and to minimize the risk of losing an archived sample, e.g., due to contamination, spillage, or loss.
+Once the sample has been dried, it will be processed and divided into subsamples and stored in amber glass jars amassing to 3600 grams (if the amount of sample permits).
+The purpose of storing the subsamples in several separate jars is to provide redundancy, and to minimize the risk of losing an archived sample due to contamination, spillage, or loss.

-Soil from several NEON sites (e.g., Hawaii and Puerto Rico) must be quarantined according to USDA APHIS regulations.
+Soil from several NEON sites, including those from Hawaii, Puerto Rico, and several sites in the southeast US where fire ants are present, (must be quarantined according to USDA APHIS regulations.
 Furthermore, soils samples must be transported following USDA packing standards.
 To simplify this protocol and minimize the risk of accidental release of quarantined soil, NEON shall treat soil from all sites as quarantined and all parts of this protocol shall comply with NEON's USDA APHIS soil permit (see permit for details).
 This includes sterilizing or destroying, using an approved method, anything that came into contact with the soil.
 Refer to NEON's USDA APHIS permit for instructions to sterilize soil and material that came into contact with soil prior to disposal.
+It is important to keep other samples entering the lab that are not quarantine separated in time; otherwise, these sample shall be processed as quarantine following NEON's USDA APHIS soil permit.